ltiongl/data-analytics-portfolio-projects/retail-sales/analysis_workflow.md

 # Retail Sales Analysis

 ## Project Overview
-This project analyses the retail sales using two different approaches:
+This project analyses the retail sales data using two different approaches:
 1. Data exploration using `MySQL` and data visualization using `Tableau Dashboard`
 2. Data exploration and model building using `Python`